Visiting the Division of Insects

 - Dissection of genitalia is allowed when such work is deemed necessary to resolve taxonomic questions.
 All dissected parts should be preserved in permanent mounts or plastic microvials with glycerin, attached to the specimen pin and returned with the remainder of the loan.
 If parts are separated from a specimen, they should be labeled with complete data from the original specimen.
 Arachnida and Myriapoda genitalia should be stored in microvials filled with alcohol together in the vial with the originating specimen.
 The microvial must be secured at the bottom of the specimen vial with cotton, since the microvial can damage the specimen during shipping.
 Paratypes should be dissected only when necessary to resolve a difficult taxonomic problem, and holotypes should not be dissected without prior approval.
 Duplicates from series may be dissected and/or coated as necessary for SEM studies.
 Primary types should not be coated for SEM work.

-- Researchers should contact the responsible curator before conducting complete dissections of any type specimens or destructive sampling of any specimens such as for DNA/RNA extraction.
-DNA data from FMNH specimens should be made available at GenBank (or equivalent public database).
-GenBank or comparable accession numbers should be sent to the responsible curator.
-Publications should include a list of voucher/sample numbers and GenBank accession numbers, citing FMNH as the source.
+- Researchers should contact the responsible curator or collection manager before conducting complete dissections of any type specimens or destructive sampling of any specimens such as for DNA/RNA extraction.
+DNA data from Field Museum specimens should be made available at GenBank (or equivalent public database).
+GenBank or comparable accession numbers should be sent to the responsible curator or collection manager.
+Publications should include a list of voucher/sample numbers and GenBank accession numbers, citing the Field Museum as the source.
 Unused material supplied for DNA analyses must be returned.

-- All primary types described from FMNH material must be returned to the Field Museum.
-For new types designated from material collected relatively recently outside the USA, agreements concerning type deposition in the source country may exist; please inquire about this possibility BEFORE publication, so the proper depository can be cited in your paper.
-Deposition of secondary types should be arranged with the responsible curator.
+- All primary types described from Field Museum material must be returned to the Field Museum.
+For new types designated from material collected relatively recently outside the USA, agreements concerning type deposition in the source country may exist; please inquire about this possibility before publication, so the proper depository can be cited in your paper.
+Deposition of secondary types should be arranged with the responsible curator or collection manager.
 Types must be labeled with genus, species, and author.
-Duplicates of specimens identified by the borrower (including paratypes) may be retained by prior arrangement with the curator, 20% or 1 in 5 duplicates may be retained.
+Duplicates of specimens identified by the borrower (including paratypes) may be retained by prior arrangement with the curator or collection manager, 20% or one in five duplicates may be retained.
 We encourage exchanges of material that increase the taxonomic and/or geographic representation of our collections.
-Any questions relating to retention should be directed to the curator.
+Any questions relating to retention should be directed to the curator or collection manager.

-- Copies of all publications based on FMNH specimens in whole or in part should be sent to the responsible curator.
-When reprints are not available the curator should be notified of the publication citation.
+- Copies of all publications based on Field Museum specimens in whole or in part should be sent to the responsible curator or collection manager.
+When reprints are not available the curator or collection manager should be notified of the publication citation.

 - Determination labels should be placed on each specimen used in monographic or other descriptive work, or in cases where the specimen(s) have any other voucher-specimen status.
-Requests to deviate from this procedure should be addressed to the responsible curator.
+Requests to deviate from this procedure should be addressed to the responsible curator or collection manager.

 - All primary types should be returned by registered mail or equally safe means, advising the curator or collection manager (with loan number, if possible) that they are being sent.
 Borrowers are encouraged to return all specimens as soon as possible after the completion of a project.